Kentaro Kawatsu

 Kentaro Kawatsu (河津憲太郎, Kawatsu Kentarō) was a Japanese swimmer who competed at the 1932 Summer Olympics.

-Kawatsu was a native of Hiroshima City, where his father was a physical education instructor at the predecessor of Hiroshima University.
+Kawatsu was a native of Hiroshima City, where his father, a physical education instructor at the predecessor of Hiroshima University, became known as the "Father of Hiroshima Sports".

 In 1930, while still in middle school, Kawatsu set a new Japan record of 33.2 seconds for the 50-meter backstroke.
 In 1932, while a student at Meiji University, he was selected for the Japanese Olympic team to the Los Angeles Olympics.
+The Japanese swimming team had significant success that year.
 The team took the gold, silver and bronze medals in the 100 meter backstroke event, with Kawatsu winning the bronze medal.

 He subsequently participated in the 1934 Far Eastern Games held in Manila.

-Kawatsu committed suicide by burning himself to death on March 23, 1970.
+Kawatsu killed himself on March 23, 1970.